 West facing balconies get the afternoon sunlight.

-Rest assured, you can still grow successfully in any kind of direction, however, only if you plant plants that are suited to that direction.
-Here's a breakdown of what kind of plants you can grow:
+Rest assured, you can still grow successfully in any kind of direction, however, only if you grow plants that are suited to that direction.

 Before you start placing plants on your balcony you'll need to observe what happens on your balcony.

 For example, how windy is it normally?
 Maybe think about placing a windbreak, or plants that can handle the wind.